carlosgalvezp/Udacity-Self-Driving-Car-Nanodegree/term1/projects/p5-vehicle-detection/README.md

  the parameters of the HOG classifier.
 We noticed that having a bigger feature vector improved the robustness of the classifier, at the cost of lower the computational speed.
  For this reason, the feature vector is 5292-dimensional instead of 972-dimensional (8 pixels per cell vs 16 pixels per cell).
+In addition, we also observed that **the performance increased dramatically by adding spatial and histogram features** to the HOG vector (which we tried alone initially).
+The computational cost didn't increase much, but a lot of false positives were removed.

  - **Tuning of the `C` parameter the SVM classifier**.
 This parameters decides how misclassification is penalized.
 A large value would make the classifier very strict and